An Excerpt from active measures: part ii

 “Friends,” he said, “let’s move this to the dining room.”

-The guest house’s dining room was nearly as crowded as the camp below once all of them squeezed inside.
+Once everyone squeezed inside, the guest house’s dining room felt nearly as crowded as the camp below.
 Taghavi stood at the head of the long Empire-style table; Brigadier General Yahya Zolghadr, chief of the IRGC Joint Staff, stood at the foot.
-Packed shoulder-to-shoulder around the table were the deputy commander of the IRGC Ground Forces, Brigadier General Hossein Pakpour; PMF chairman al-Fayyad and chief of staff Hamid Malik al-Amerli; Taghavi’s chief of operations, Colonel Mozaffari; and the commanders of the PMF’s seven largest militias: Haider Mohammed Hatem, secretary-general of the Badr Organization; Sheikh Jalal Ali al-Saghir of Kata’ib Hezbollah; Qais and Laith al-Khazali of Asa’ib Ahl al-Haq; Shibl al-Zaydi of Kata’ib al-Imam; Abu Ala al-Walai of Kata’ib Sayyid al-Shuhada; Akram al-Kaabi of Harakat Hezbollah al-Nujaba; and Ahmed al-Asadi of Kata’ib Jund al-Imam.
+Packed shoulder-to-shoulder around the table was the deputy commander of the IRGC Ground Forces, Brigadier General Hossein Pakpour; PMF chairman al-Fayyad and chief of staff Hamid Malik al-Amerli; Taghavi’s chief of operations, Colonel Mozaffari; and the commanders of the PMF’s seven largest militias: Haider Mohammed Hatem, secretary-general of the Badr Organization; Sheikh Jalal Ali al-Saghir of Kata’ib Hezbollah; Qais and Laith al-Khazali of Asa’ib Ahl al-Haq; Shibl al-Zaydi of Kata’ib al-Imam; Abu Ala al-Walai of Kata’ib Sayyid al-Shuhada; Akram al-Kaabi of Harakat Hezbollah al-Nujaba; and Ahmed al-Asadi of Kata’ib Jund al-Imam.
 Captain Zamanian unfolded a map across the table.
-It detailed the northern half of Iraq, from Baghdad over three hundred miles to Turkey.
-The semi-autonomous Kurdish Regional Government’s line of control was drawn in purple, running jaggedly from the Iranian border near Khanaqin in Diyala province and skirting the edge of Tuz Khormato, continuing around the oil fields south and west of Kirkuk—still occupied by Kurdish peshmerga forces a year after the threat from ISIS was eliminated—and farther north, encompassing Erbil and Sulemaniyah, then roughly following the Tigris River, looping around Mosul’s eastern suburbs at Bashiqah, and ending at the Yazidi village of Faysh Khabur on the Turkish border.
+It detailed the northern half of Iraq, from Baghdad across three hundred miles to Turkey.
+The semi-autonomous Kurdish Regional Government’s line of control was marked in purple, running jaggedly from the Iranian border near Khanaqin in Diyala province and skirting the edge of Tuz Khormato, continuing around the oil fields south and west of Kirkuk—still occupied by Kurdish peshmerga forces a year after the threat from ISIS was eliminated—and farther north, encompassing Erbil and Sulemaniyah, then roughly following the Tigris River, looping around Mosul’s eastern suburbs at Bashiqah, and ending at the Yazidi village of Faysh Khabur on the Turkish border.
 Between Taghavi and Mozaffari, Zamanian set a thick folder.

 Taghavi cleared his throat.
 “Some of this will be review.
 Some of this will be new.”
 He nodded for Mozaffari to begin.